JackZhao516/audio_server/README.md

 - How to handle user authentication and data security?
   - Add the User model to the database and stored usernames and salted passwords.
   - Bind the user to the audio file and only allow the user to access their own files.
-  - user have to log in to access the API, can use things like before_request to write check login function.
+  - user have to log in to access the API, can use things like before_request in Flask to write check login function.
 - How to build a simple browser UI to interface with your API?
   - Can use React or Vue as the front end to build a simple UI.
   - Write a few HTML templates and use javascript to render the pages.